Munich air disaster: Aftermath

 Twenty people, including seven of Manchester United's players, died at the scene of the crash.
 The 21st victim was Frank Swift, a journalist and former goalkeeper who played with Busby at Manchester City; he died on his way to hospital.
-Duncan Edwards died from his injuries on 21 February at the Rechts der Isar Hospital in Munich, and the final death toll reached 23 several days later when co-pilot Rayment died as a result of serious head injuries.
+Duncan Edwards died from his injuries on 21 February at the Rechts der Isar Hospital in Munich.
+The final death toll reached 23 several days later, when co-pilot Rayment died as a result of serious head injuries.
 Johnny Berry and Jackie Blanchflower were both injured so severely that they never played again.

 Busby was seriously injured and had to stay in hospital for more than two months after the crash, and was given the Last Rites twice.
 After being discharged from hospital, he went to Switzerland to recuperate in Interlaken.
 At times, he felt like giving up football entirely, until he was told by his wife, Jean, "You know Matt, the lads would have wanted you to carry on."
-That statement lifted Busby from his depression, and he returned by land and sea to Manchester, before watching his team play in the 1958 FA Cup Final.
+That statement lifted Busby from his depression, and he returned by land and sea to Manchester, before watching his team play in the 1958 FA Cup final.

 Meanwhile, there was speculation that the club would fold, but a threadbare United team completed the 1957–58 season, with Busby's assistant Jimmy Murphy standing in as manager; he had not travelled to Belgrade as he was in Cardiff managing the Wales national team at the time.
 A team largely made up of reserve and youth team players beat Sheffield Wednesday 3–0 in the first match after the disaster.
 The programme for that match showed simply a blank space where each United player's name should have been.
 With seven players dead (Edwards died just over 24 hours later), and with only Gregg and Foulkes fit to play out of the surviving players, United were desperate to find replacements with experience, so Murphy signed Ernie Taylor from Blackpool and Stan Crowther from Aston Villa.

 Three players, Derek Lewin, Bob Hardisty and Warren Bradley, were transferred to United on short-term contracts by non-League club Bishop Auckland.
 Bradley was the only one of the three players to play for the first team, and the only one to sign a permanent contract.
 The remaining places in the team were filled by reserve players including Shay Brennan and Mark Pearson.
 United's fierce rivals Liverpool offered them five loan players to help put a side together.